DCT

 VI.
 Other Allegations

-- Indirect Infringement: The complaint alleges both induced and contributory infringement for the ’388 patent (Compl. ¶65-66).
-Inducement is alleged based on Defendants "advising or directing customers," "advertising and promoting," and "distributing instructions that guide users to use the Accused Products in an infringing manner" with knowledge of the patent (Compl. ¶65).
-Contributory infringement is alleged on the basis that the Accused Products have "special features that are specially designed to be used in an infringing way" and are not "staple articles of commerce suitable for substantial non-infringing use" (Compl. ¶66).
+- Indirect Infringement: For the ’388 patent, the complaint alleges induced infringement based on Defendants allegedly advising, directing, advertising, and distributing instructions that guide users to use the Accused Products in an infringing manner (Compl. ¶65).
+Contributory infringement is alleged on the basis that the Accused Products have special features that are material to the invention and are not staple articles of commerce suitable for substantial non-infringing use (Compl. ¶66).

 VII.
 Analyst’s Conclusion: Key Questions for the Case